listener-js/listener/docs/README.md

 Extra "boilerplate" functions only on setup, not during usage.

-Incorporate an optional identifier system to provide programmatic context.
+Provide a listener identifier based on the call stack for debugging and programmatic context.

 ## Install